jefferis/nabor/README.md

 citation("nabor")
 ```

-## nabo vs RANN
+## nabor vs RANN
-For R users this package provides a function, `knn`, that is a drop in replacement for
+For R users **nabor** provides a function, `knn`, that is a drop in replacement for
 the `nn2` function in the [RANN](http://cran.r-project.org/web/packages/RANN/index.html)
 R package.
 I have seen speedups of 2-3x fold for queries of interest (a few thousand
-points in 3d) when comparing nabor::knn and RANN::nn2.
+points in 3d, k=1) when comparing nabor::knn and RANN::nn2.
 See `?knn` for details.

-Furthermore **nabor** provides a mechanism for reusing wrapping a libnabo k-d tree
+Furthermore **nabor** provides a mechanism for reusing the k-d search tree structure for
-and associated points for multiple queries.
-This achieved by using RcppModules to wrap
+multiple queries.
+This is achieved by wrapping a libnabo k-d tree and associated points
-a C++ class in an R reference class.
-See `?WKNN` for details.
+into a C++ class.
+This in turn is wrapped as an R reference class (by RcppModules)
+that can be used in R. See `?WKNN` for details.
+The `WKNNF` class has the additional
+feature of using floats (4 bytes per coordinate) for the underlying storage, rather
+than the doubles used by R; this may be useful for large pointsets.
 ## Installation
 Currently there isn't a released version on [CRAN](http://cran.r-project.org/)
 so you must install from source.